By Becky Wong

 Bring practical and versatile gear.
 Keep your travel gear minimal, practical and versatile where you can.
 If you have things than can be used for many things, even better!
 My hiking shoes are hybrids so I can run in them and hike up hills.
 I have one pair of smart shoes that doubles as my “fancy shoes” for the weddings we have attended over the last year and a half while travelling as well as being my “client-facing shoes”.
 If you look at my Instagram feed I’m sure you’ll see the same few dresses, tops and skirts on repeat.
 Our standard look is now mostly “outdoor adventurer ready for wind or rain” wherever we go!
 Additional note: Packing Cubes are your best friends.

 Immerse yourself wherever you are.
 Get to know your hosts and neighbours.
 Chat to the shop owners and the restaurant staff.
 Talk to your taxi drivers.
 Ask locals where best to eat, where to drink, what events are happening that you should check out while you are there.
 Go to meetups.
-Join in the local events.
+Join local groups, communities and local events.
 Learn the local language and try the traditional dishes.
 Do the “tourist” things.
 Find other travellers.
 Wherever you are, your time there will be so much more colourful if you are sharing stories, swapping tips and seeing the views of those around you while you are there.

 What about you?